 Designers, and particularly graphic designers have the power to evidence the ‘mountains of TVs’ as a tangible way of communicating the consequences of small acts

-Born in Ottawa, Canada, lived in Montreal,QC during his youth and for the past 20 years has made Brooklyn,NY his home.
+Born in Ottawa, Canada, lived in Montreal,QC during his youth.
 He holds a B.A in photography from Brooklyn College,NY and an M.F.A in Communication Design from New Jersey City University,NJ.
 He has been teaching digital design at the college level since 2001; as an adjunct assistant professor at Pratt Institute for 7 years, as well as at F.I.T, NYU, and Bloomfield College.
-Currently, he is a visiting assistant professor in graphic design at Oakland University in Rochester,MI.
+Currently, he is an assistant professor and graphic design coordinator at the University of New Haven in West Haven,CT.